Neely - Young

 Dromore, Glarryford.
 The wedding took place in Killymurris Presbyterian

 Church on the 31 May 1878.
 He was from Carnlea, Glarryford, his bride

 He is commemorated on the Le Touret Memorial, Pas de Calais and in Killymurris Presbyterian Church.

 Right: PARK, John James, 22890, Private, 11th Royal Inniskilling Fusiliers (Machine Gun Section), was MIA/later KIA on the 1st July 1916.
 He was aged 24, born 25 August 1891, and the son of John and Elizabeth Park, nee McMillan of Carnlea, Glarryford, Ballymena.
 He enlisted in Glasgow.
 He is commemorated on the Thiepval Memorial and in Killymurris Presbyterian Church, Glarryford.

-Left: PATTON, Archibald, 18689, Rifleman, 1st Bn., 3rd New Zealand Rifle Brigade, was KIA on the 12th October 1917.
+Left: PATTON, Archibald, 18689, Rifleman, 1st Bn., 3rd New Zealand Rifle Brigade, was killed in action on the 12th October 1917.
 He was aged 33 and had embarked on the 26th July 1916 with the 9th Reinforcements to 2nd Battalion, F Company.
 He was the son of John and Sarah Patton of Tyanee, Portglenone.
 He is buried Perth Cemetery (China Wall), Ypres.
 He is commemorated in 1st Portglenone Presbyterian Church.
+See Ballymena New Zealanders.

-PATTON, 15/9243 Lance Corporal James, 15 Royal Irish Rifles, was killed in action on the 1 July 1916 and he is remembered on the Thiepval Memorial, Somme.
+PATTON, 15/9243 Lance Corporal James, 15 Royal Irish Rifles, was killed in action on the Somme on the 1 July 1916 and he is remembered on the Thiepval Memorial, Somme.

 father William, born in Co Cork, was a senior inspector of National